Admissions + Attractions

 Journey Behind the Falls

-Elevators take you to tunnels that go one-third of the way behind the massive Canadian Horseshoe Falls and then to an observation deck in the mist at the foot of the Falls.
-The entrance to Journey Behind the Falls is on the lower level near the Food Court.
+The Journey Behind the Falls is mostly wheelchair accessible.
+Elevators bring you down to the tunnel which goes one-third of the way behind the massive Canadian Horseshoe Falls.
+The wide, well-lit tunnel leads to the viewing portals behind the Falls and the upper observation deck.
 The lower observation deck at Journey Behind the Falls can be reached only by stairs but the view from the upper deck is still spectacular.
+Complimentary raincoats are provided to protect you from the mist at this attraction.

 Elements on the Falls Restaurant

 Enjoy a leisurely meal as close as you can get to the Falls!
-Located on the upper level of Table Rock, Elements on the Falls Restaurant features a casual yet elegant atmosphere and open flame cooking.
-Access to window-side seating is available via a stair lift.
+Located on the upper level of Table Rock, Elements on the Falls Restaurant features a casual yet elegant atmosphere and open-flame cooking.
+Ramps provide access to window-side seating.

 White Water Walk

-Discover raging whitewater from a boardwalk that is deep in the Great Gorge, right beside the rushing class 6 rapids.
-An elevator will take you to the walkway along the water’s edge.
-At White Water Walk, the full boardwalk is accessible; however, two small lower viewing decks can be accessed only by stairs.
+Discover raging whitewater from a boardwalk that is deep in the Great Gorge, right beside the rushing Class 6 rapids.
+An elevator will take you down to the 73-metre tunnel that brings you to the walkway along the water’s edge.
+At White Water Walk, the flat, wooden, 305-metre boardwalk is accessible; however, two small lower viewing decks can be accessed only by stairs.
+Benches are available at the beginning and end of the boardwalk.

 Paved paths wind through a rainforest atmosphere, featuring a waterfall and gorgeous displays of plants and blooms, all filled with over 2,000 colourful tropical butterflies.
+Benches are available along the path.
 Located just 10 minutes north of the Falls, convenient accessible parking is available at the front or rear of the building.
 Just follow the signs to enter the overflow parking area at the back entrance near the north end of the Botanical Gardens.
-The Butterfly Conservatory is a winner of the 2007 March of Dimes “Breaking the Barrier” Award for Accessibility.
 A single wheelchair is available for use on a first-come, first-served basis at this location.
+The film has captioning available upon request, as well as transcripts in English or French.

 Queenston Heights Park & Restaurant

 The historic park high atop the Niagara Escarpment, at the foot of Brock’s Monument, features several paved trails through the parkland to picnic areas and scenic lookouts.
-The restaurant features spectacular views, from indoors or on the patio, of the Niagara River far below.
-The patio at Queenston Heights Restaurant is open seasonally on weekends and holidays.
+The patio at Queenston Heights Restaurant is open seasonally on weekends and holidays and features spectacular views of the Niagara River far below.
 Sunday brunch is also a local favourite.

-Located just south of the Falls, the Floral Showhouse features an outdoor Rose Garden, Artists Garden and a Fragrance Garden.
-Inside, orchids, exotic tropicals, floral displays and free-flying tropical songbirds are on show all year round.
-In the Fragrance Garden, there is a collection of perennial and annual herbs and other fragrant species, and Braille plant labels giving interpretative information are available.
-Visitors with mobility difficulties may wish to bring a support person with them.
-A single wheelchair is available for use on a first-come, first-served basis at this location.
+Located just south of the Falls, floral displays and free-flying tropical songbirds are on show all year round.
+In the Fragrance Garden, there is a collection of perennial and annual herbs and other fragrant species, and Braille plant labels giving information are available.
+A wheelchair is available for use on a first-come, first-served basis at this location.

 Niagara Parks Golf

 Legends on the Niagara, located just five minutes south of the Falls, was Ontario’s first golf complex to offer the SoloRider golf cart.
-Mobility impaired golfers can play a full round at any of Legends three courses, on a specially designed 350-degree swivel seat golf cart which elevates to allow players to tee off, putt and to travel on the greens and even into sand traps, due to its turf-friendly designed tires.
-Legends on the Niagara is a winner of the 2008 March of Dimes “Breaking the Barrier” Award for Accessibility.
+Golfers with mobility disabilities can play a full round at any of Legends’ three courses, on a specially designed 350-degree swivel seat golf cart which elevates to allow players to tee off, putt and to travel on the greens and even into sand traps, due to its turf-friendly designed tires.
 To reserve your tee-time and the SoloRider, simply contact Niagara Parks Golf at 1-866-465- 3642 or 905-295-9595.

 Niagara Heritage Trail

-Heritage Trail sites are all over 100 years old: Laura Secord Homestead, McFarland House and Old Fort Erie.
-While most are accessible, some areas are not, having second storeys that are accessed by stairs.
+Heritage Trail sites are all over 100 years old: Laura Secord Homestead, McFarland House, and Old Fort Erie.
+While most areas are accessible, some are not, having second storeys that are accessed by stairs.
 We are mandated to preserve our historic buildings, and renovation to provide accessibility to the upper levels is not feasible.
 Heritage site staff are committed to providing all visitors with an enjoyable experience and will provide a personalized interpretive experience wherever possible.
-Staff is available to assist you with your accessibility needs.
 Regular admission will be discounted at historic sites where full accessibility is not available.
 This discount does not apply if the customer is purchasing an admission package that is already discounted such as the Niagara Heritage Trail Pass.